HCALDQM/ML4DQM/README.md

 # ML4DQM
 Data preparation and analysis using ML to detect anomalies in HCAL.
-The goal of the project is to:
+The goal of the project is to perform a feasibility to:
    * create a tool to assist the shifters in inspecting the quality plots from DQM in real time and spot potential problems with the small possible delay
    * systematically study the possible net architectures and compare their performance on real data from HCAL (NN?
 CNN?
 AE?
 CAE?)
    * study different eras corresponding to different detector configurations (2016, 2017, 2018) and different dataset (ZeroBias, JetHT, ...)
+   * lay the foundation for ML applications in other contexts

 ### Data Preparation